-The CFR also includes the long term liabilities the Council has in respect of the PFI contract for three secondary schools and the finance lease for street lighting infrastructure.
+The CFR also includes the long term liabilities the Council has in respect of the PFI contract for three secondary schools.
 Whilst this increases the CFR, the Council is not required to borrow for these schemes.

 Estimates of the end of year CFR position for the Council are shown in the table below.
-The table shows the current and future years together with the actual position for the previous year Table 2: Capital Financing Requirement as at:
+The table shows the current and future years together with the actual position for the previous year

+Table 2: Capital Financing Requirement as at: